fenilfaldu/take-home/README.md

 prime eval run swe_harbor -m gpt-4
 ```

 This spins up the full agent loop: the model reads `instruction.md`, uses its tools to solve the task, and then tests are run automatically.
-You need a configured API endpoint (see `configs/endpoints.toml` at the repo root).

 ## Harbor Format Reference